Perspective | Yet again, Daniel Snyder made sure to do the right thing — for himself

 And then, just as quietly, his team flipped off its flow of money to the Original Americans Foundation.

 The team donated $5 million to the foundation in its first year, as public battles raged over the team’s controversial name, leading to $3.7 million in giving to Native American tribes.
 By 2016, the team’s donations had dropped by 80 percent, and the foundation’s giving similarly declined.
 As other outlets reported this summer, the giving dipped more in subsequent years, while donations nearly disappeared.
-Then, after The Post’s Will Hobson asked about harassment allegations last month, the team said it would stop finding the nonprofit altogether.
+Then, after The Post’s Will Hobson asked about harassment allegations last month, the team said it would stop funding the nonprofit altogether.

 Now that the team’s name no longer is “a symbol of everything we stand for: strength courage, pride and respect” — as Snyder once wrote — it is cutting ties with the foundation, and instead will build “a philanthropic strategy that has lasting impact on our communities which includes Native American communities.”